sjlamerton/gsoc-pages/index.md

 [Google Summer of Code](https://developers.google.com/open-source/soc/), abbreviated GSoC, is an amazing program organized by Google which offers students stipends for working on open source projects.
-This year GSoC has been announced on February 11 and [wxWidgets](http://www.wxwidgets.org) will apply as a mentoring organization.
+This year GSoC was announced on February 11 and [wxWidgets](http://www.wxwidgets.org) will apply as a mentoring organization.

 While the final decision will only be known on April 8, we are already looking